Bacon Weave

 It’s easy.
 First, prepare a surface to create your bacon weave.
 You can lay out a sheet of parchment paper and then create the weave on there.
 That way, you can just slide the entire sheet of parchment and bacon into the oven if you’re going to cook the bacon weave by itself.

-The Easy Steps to Making Bacon Woven
+The Steps to Making Bacon Weave

 Step 1